 Top Spots for Learning Outside the Classroom

-Recent budget cuts to Oklahoma City Public Schools have many parents concerned about educational opportunities available to their children.
+Budget cuts to Oklahoma public schools have many parents concerned about educational opportunities available to their children.
 And while that makes it a great time for parents to get more involved in local politics and school funding, parents should be encouraged to know their kids are learning all the time, not just in the classroom.

 Jean Hendrickson, director emeritus for Oklahoma A+ Schools at University of Central Oklahoma, is a leading local expert on education.
 She said parents should always stay alert to how they can connect learning opportunities for their children in all types of settings.